MailRoute Hardware and Software Architecture

 The servers are small but fast workhorses with 16GB of ram or more and SSD drives for buffering mail.
 All configuration settings are stored in a fully redundant database cluster.
 Any email delivered is immediately replicated to two servers in the event that any server were to die while processing mail, to ensure that nothing is lost.

 We use a multi-layered approach to email filtering.
 Incoming connections are checked and denial of service attacks are blocked.
 IP addresses that have very bad reputations (all spam, no ham) are logged and dropped.
-We use blacklists (internal and those shared with other filtering companies, as well as some from outside providers) to help determine if a connection is likely spam or malicious.
+We use block lists (internal and those shared with other filtering companies, as well as some from outside providers) to help determine if a connection is likely spam or malicious.
 Anything that passes here goes on to "greylisting".
 Greylisting forces a sending server to prove it is legitimate - it makes it resend an email the first time it tries to connect and transfer an email to one of our users.
 If the user does so, it's marked as "legitimate" and not challenged again.
 This blocks email from 'bots and zombies, and certain types of email spam client software.

 Email that makes it past the IP checks and greylisting goes into the content filters.
 Attachments are parsed and recursively decoded, and all parts are run through a minimum of two anti-virus engines.
 Email content is scored, URLs and links in messages are checked, headers are verified, and the email ends up with an overall "SpamScore".
 Depending on that score, the message can be delivered, tagged and delivered, quarantined or dropped – all depending on the mailbox settings.